yury-g/MyCodePlayground/addingLibraryReadMe.md

 ---
-## Installing the PulseSensor Playground
+## Install the PulseSensor Playground Library !
  <details><summary><code>How To Install:  </code> 🤓</summary>

-1. On the main page of this repository, on the right side is a green button.
-Click on the green `Clone or Download ZIP` button and then select `Download ZIP`.
-Save the `.zip` file somewhere on your computer.
+What are Libraries?

+Libraries are a collection of code that makes it easy for you to connect to a sensor, display, module, etc. For example, our PulseSensor Library is a collection of code and projects to get the most out of your PulseSensor.

   <img src="https://cdn.shopify.com/s/files/1/0100/6632/files/Download_Playground_ZIP_1024x1024.png?v=1510864702" width="400">

-2. Open up the Arduino IDE.
+To use a Libaray you need to install it.
+Arduino Navigate to `Sketch > Include Library > Add .ZIP Library...`

 	(**NOTE** If you do not have Arduino, you can download it [here](https://www.arduino.cc/en/Main/Software))

-3. Select `Sketch > Include Library > Add .ZIP Library...`
+3. Search for and Select  `"PulseSensor.com`

 	<img src="https://cdn.shopify.com/s/files/1/0100/6632/files/Add_ZIP_LIbrary_1024x1024.png?v=1510865023" width="400">

-5. Navigate to the location where you downloded the `.zip` file previously and select it to install this library. (**NOTE** you may need to restart Arduino after this step)
+Install or update to the lastest version.

-6. Hurray!
+ Hurray!
 Once this library is installed you will see our examples in Arduino's dropdown!
 To select an example sketch, go to
 	`File > Examples > PulseSensor Playground`

 	<img src="https://github.com/yury-g/PulseSensorPlayground/blob/master/menupulldown.png?raw=true2" width="400">

-  More Info On Libraries 👉    [https://www.arduino.cc/en/Guide/Libraries](https://www.arduino.cc/en/Guide/Libraries).
+More Info On Libraries in General 👉    [https://www.arduino.cc/en/Guide/Libraries](https://www.arduino.cc/en/Guide/Libraries).

 </div>